cisagov/ScubaGear/baselines/defender.md

 - _Last modified:_ June 2023

 #### MS.DEFENDER.6.2v1
-Microsoft Purview Audit (Premium) logging SHALL be enabled.
+Microsoft Purview Audit (Premium) logging SHALL be enabled for ALL users.
 - _Rationale:_ Standard logging may not include relevant details necessary for visibility into user actions during an incident.
 Enabling Microsoft Purview Audit (Premium) captures additional event types that are not included with Standard.
 Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein as by its former name, Unified Audit Logs w/ Advanced Features).
 - _Last modified:_ June 2023